whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/14-rating-porn-foreign-language-did-not-load-and-upsetting-offensive-results.md

 ### Needs Met Rating for Possible Porn Intent Queries

-Some queries have both non-porn and porn interpretations.
-For example, the following English (US) queries have both a non-porn and an erotic or porn interpretation: [breast], [sex].
+Some queries have both non‑porn and porn interpretations.
+For example, the following English (US) queries have both a non‑porn and an erotic or porn interpretation: [breast], [sex].
 We will call these queries "possible porn intent" queries.

-For "possible porn intent" queries, please rate as if the non-porn interpretation were dominant, even though some or many users may be looking for porn.
+For "possible porn intent" queries, please rate as if the non‑porn interpretation were dominant, even though some or many users may be looking for porn.
 For example, please rate the English (US) query [breast] assuming a dominant health or anatomy information intent.

 Query|User Intent|Landing Page|Rating|Porn flag?
 ---|---|---|---|---